 IFCA's vicedirector and researcher José Manuel Gutiérrez is among the Spanish experts selected by the IPCC to prepare the next report on climate change.
-Specifically, it will coordinate the chapter that develops the regional climate change atlas, a cross-cutting activity that involves coordination with Working Groups I and II of the IPCC.
+Specifically, he will coordinate the chapter developing the regional climate change Atlas, a cross-cutting activity that involves coordination with IPCC's Working Groups I and II.

 Established in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP), the IPCC works to advise countries on climate change by producing periodic reports in which researchers and experts conclude on the state of climate science.
 The sixth report will serve to inform policy makers, international negotiators and other actors on all aspects of climate change.

 The three working groups set up will carry out an in-depth, science-based study of the real state of climate change.
 The experts, nominated by governments and IPCC observer organizations, will work as lead author coordinators, lead authors or review editors.

 In Working Group I, dedicated to analysing the physical aspects of the climate system, the coordinator of the main authors of the chapter entitled Atlas will be the researcher from the Institute of Physics of Cantabria, José Manuel Gutiérrez.
 Francisco Doblas-Reyes, researcher at the National Supercomputing Centre in Barcelona, will also coordinate a chapter and Sergio Vicente Serrano, researcher at the Pyrenean Institute of Ecology, will be the main author of another chapter.